prisma/specs/binaries/Readme.md

 - If the environment variable path to a custom binary is not found, the respective generate command should throw.

 - If the environment variable path to a custom binary exists but the binary is incompatible with the current platform, the respective generate command should throw.

+# Binary naming convention

+All downloaded binaries must follow the naming convention outlined by the [Table of Binaries](#table-of-binaries).

+This includes both binaries downloaded for a generator and downloaded for CLI commands.

 # Runtime Binary Resolution